Contrastive Representation Regularization for Vision-Language-Action Models: Experiments

-\textbf{Simulation results.}~ Table \ref{maintable:robocasanocl} summarizes the performance of RS-CL on RoboCasa-Kitchen.
-Across all dataset sizes, RS-CL consistently outperforms the original GR00T N1.5 fine-tuning framework.
-In particular, pick-and-place tasks exhibit a substantial improvement, with success rates rising from 30.3\% to 41.5\% (+11.2\%).
-We attribute this gain to RS-CL’s ability to generate more accurate actions during execution, which is particularly beneficial for pick-and-place tasks requiring precise positioning during grasping and placing.
-We further validate this in our following real-world experiments.
-RS-CL also improves performance on LIBERO (Table~\ref{maintable:liberonocl}), confirming its robustness across different benchmarks.
+\textbf{Simulation experiment results.}~ Table~\ref{tab:table1_robocasa_sr} and Fig.~\ref{figure:robocasaexperiments} summarize the performance of RS-CL on the RoboCasa-Kitchen benchmark.
+RS-CL achieves state-of-the-art performance among all VLA baselines and consistently outperforms the original GR00T N1.5 fine-tuning framework across all dataset sizes.
+In particular, RS-CL yields substantial gains on pick-and-place tasks, with success rates increasing from 30.3\% to 41.5\% (+11.2\%).
+We attribute these gains to RS-CL’s ability to produce more accurate actions during execution, which is especially important for pick-and-place tasks that require precise positioning during both grasping and placing.
+RS-CL also improves performance on LIBERO (Table~\ref{maintable:liberonocl}), confirming its robustness across benchmarks.